Energy Access in Liberia

 The RESMP covers 5 Programs, which consists of 21 Initiatives and 92 projects.

 The 2015 Electricity Law of Liberia establishes the legal basis for public and private electricity service providers to offer commercial electric service in Liberia, using grid expansion and offering off-grid service to rural and remote communities.
-This legal framework enables legal incorporation of entities which, with a license issued by the future Liberian Electricity Regulatory Commission (LERC), will be empowered to generate and distribute electricity within a prescribed service area.
-By law, this independent Regulator must be in place from October 23, 2017.
-However, it is not in place yet.
-Until the LERC is created, the licenses will be issued by the MLME.
+This legal framework enables legal incorporation of entities which, with a license issued by the Liberian Electricity Regulatory Commission (LERC), will be empowered to generate and distribute electricity within a prescribed service area.
+By law, this independent Regulator should have been in place from October 23, 2017.
+However, the establishment had been delayed, now it is established and just started to function.

 A Mini-Grid Code for Liberia is in the process to be developed to define legal, technical, quality of service, safety and other conditions through which future service providers will be authorized to offer commercial energy services.
 This is to ensure that electric service offered by future service providers complies with international best practices.